alexnatavio/beyondminis/README.md

 # Beyond Minis
-Mini projects for a skill assessment interview.
+Mini projects created as a skills assessment.

-Each one has its own ReadMe file delineating execution.
+Each mini-project has its own ReadMe file delineating execution.